Melodic Minor Scale for Guitar: 5 Shapes, Patterns & the One-Note Shortcut

 Melodic minor scale application examples

-Now that you know the formula for the scale, we’ll learn how to apply this scale in 4 different keys on the guitar.
+Now that you know the formula, let’s see how it lays out on the fretboard in 4 common keys.
 The small numbers on top of the notes represent the suggested fingerings for your fretting hand.

 C melodic minor scale